Key takeaways from HNSCC, NSCLC, and Pancreatic cancer trials from ASCO 2019 for Indian Oncologists: Dr. Amarendra Amar

 M3 India Newsdesk Jun 11, 2019

-Dr. Amarendra Amar, a Consultant Medical Oncologist provides key takeaways and commentaries on India-relevant studies in head and neck, non-small cell lung, and pancreatic cancer, presented at this year's ASCO (American Society of Clinical Oncology) Annual Meeting.
+Dr. Amarendra Amar, a Consultant Medical Oncologist who attended this year's ASCO (American Society of Clinical Oncology) Annual Meeting provides key takeaways and commentaries on India-relevant studies in head and neck, non-small cell lung, and pancreatic cancer, presented at the event.

 Head and Neck Cancer